Home

 G-TELP Jr. Level 5

-The examinee may recognize words in his/her surroundings, but may have difficulty in communicating by compounding short words.
+The examinee may recognize simple words and sentences but may have difficulty with spontaneous production.
 The listening section is made up of questions that require examinees to understand sentences about personal information and expressions related to actions and basic words.
 The reading section is made up of questions that require examinees to understand basic parts of speech and words related to nature, sports, school supplies, school life, food, and items for use at home.